 What we liked

-- Easier movement and more edge confidence than the all-foam feels
+- Easier movement and better edge confidence than the slower models

 - Strong support without losing Tempur-style contour